nikitavoloboev/data/looking-back/2021/2021-april.md

 Spent the month at my family's home in Spain.
 Little internet.
 Can't wait to go back to NL in May and start working at full speed.

-Slowly removing bad habits from my life and ensuring I follow through my [top 6 habits I have set](../../focusing/habits.md).
+Slowly removing bad habits from my life.
+Not going through my todo list without distractions & not exercising being the big ones.
+Try to ensure I follow through my [top 6 habits I have set](../../focusing/habits.md) for myself.
+It really makes life much simpler, knowing that even in the 'worst' days, if I try and do my habits, I will have moved forward in life and it was a great day.

-The wiki grew by a lot this month but what's the point.
-Nearly no one is reading it.
-Makes sense of course as it quite unstructured and current search capabilities are not the greatest.
+The wiki grew by a lot this month (~ 600 commits) but what's the point.
+Few people read it.
+Makes sense as it quite unstructured and current search capabilities are not the greatest (GitBook & my [Alfred workflow](https://github.com/nikitavoloboev/alfred-my-mind)).
+I also don't share it much anywhere.
+I am not too active anywhere in honesty.
+I previously kind of cared about losing followers, especially people whom I admire, but it's whatever.
+I am who I am and can post what I want, I'll find my audience. 😊

-It's hard to justify investing so much time in the wiki given [support I get on GitHub](https://github.com/sponsors/nikitavoloboev) and [elsewhere](https://gumroad.com/l/everything-i-know).
+Speaking of this wiki, I often catch myself on the thought of why am I even doing all this?
+I collected so many links & now notes.
+I don't think I should expect people to show [support for it on GitHub](https://github.com/sponsors/nikitavoloboev) but still.
+I am trying to come to terms that this wiki in itself is simply not enough to earn any money.
+I did make a [PDF of the entire wiki that people can buy](https://gumroad.com/l/everything-i-know).
+No one did of course. 😸

+Anyway.
 Need to focus better.
 Build real things!

-Also a bit burned out by things to do. 😿

-I can't imagine how much harder it is for other people though so I can't complain really.
+I do this wiki for myself, there is no need to get any validation for it.
+Seeking validation is waste of time anyway, what truly matters is impact.
+How many lives I have changed for the better.
+I do miss the pre Covid especially the special time I got to work in Rekki.
+Truly my favorite company and culture I've ever worked in.
+Want to build something as great myself soon.

-On less negative news, I am getting a better hang of how to use and utilize my wiki more.
-Added a lot of notes, links will soon be in LA.
+I am getting a better hang of how to use and utilize my wiki more.
+Starting from May, I want to truly focus my [monkey mind](https://waitbutwhy.com/2013/10/why-procrastinators-procrastinate.html) and start building.

-Finishing up CSS course, releasing [EpicTools](https://epictools.dev) site with course content similar to what [Josh](https://twitter.com/JoshWComeau) has.
+Finish up [CSS course](https://css-for-js.dev).
+Release [EpicTools](https://epictools.dev) site with course content on Karabiner/KM/NextJS/WikiManagement/.. in similar way to what [Josh](https://twitter.com/JoshWComeau) has done with his course.
+Hopefully that will be something that people will buy, I will do my best to pack as much knowledge as I can into it and make it worth it's money.

+And after that, focus on LA.
+I need the money from that course to push me forward to building an MVP of LA that people can buy too.
+Those are the goals.

+The time I spent in Spain was mostly spending time walking the dogs and petting them.
+Trying to read Dune and listening to lots of music and some podcasts.
+Playing and having fun time with my brother and sister.

-[1cP-LSD](https://en.wikipedia.org/wiki/1cP-LSD) in nature alone is quite an experience.
+Also [1cP-LSD](https://en.wikipedia.org/wiki/1cP-LSD) in nature alone is quite an experience.
 Previously I only tripped at home or somewhere where people still kind of hanged around.
 I had some bad trips on LSD and I do dislike the length of the trip compared to other psyches but it can be nice.
 Sometimes I do feel like I am dying on it.

-I turned 26 this month and feel like I have not achieved anything in life yet, not for the lack of trying.
-Still know so few people, have little to no real friends.
-My skills are all over the place.
-I [have dreams](https://twitter.com/PDLComics/status/1387798834361761794) but I myself am also all over the place too.
+I also turned 26 this month.
+Still young and I truly feel/believe that the best is yet to come.
+I think I am more mindful and happy now than I was before.
+I do know few people still and have little to no real friends.
+I did read that it's normal though.
+My skills are also all over the place.
+I [got dreams](https://twitter.com/PDLComics/status/1387798834361761794) though.

-May should be exciting.
-It's insane seeing how companies like Apple/Google/FB/.. grow nearly 100% at their scale.
-Talk about network effects and good product.

-It's also amazing to me that I live at the same time with brave people like [Navalny](https://www.reddit.com/r/worldnews/comments/n1amvo/navalny_says_putin_is_a_naked_king_whose_crown_is/) or hard working people like Elon Musk with aspirations greater than themselves.
+Here is to an exciting and happy May.

 Leave the world better than you found it.
 Leave any person better than you found them. ♥️

 [Letter to Glass](https://open.spotify.com/track/66JaeVf0sXp4GzOrN3hY48) is my new focus song.
+I also played [Your Power](https://open.spotify.com/track/5qNh5WtzMbfpSj2jLlBkoD) song a lot.